 Philosophy and Religion, Part 3b

-Engels’ “Ludwig Feuerbach and the End of Classical German Philosophy” was written when he was 66 years old, and three years after the death of his close comrade Karl Marx.
+Frederick Engels’ “Ludwig Feuerbach and the End of Classical German Philosophy” was written when he was 66 years old, three years after the death of his close comrade Karl Marx.
 It is a retrospective assessment in four short, powerful parts, for publication in a magazine called Die Neue Zeit.
 We considered the first part, headed “Hegel”, in a previous post in this CU series on “Philosophy and Religion”.
 To save time, we skip the parts headed “Materialism” and “Feuerbach”, though they are good and useful.
-The concluding and summarising part of “Ludwig Feuerbach” is headed “Marx” (download linked below).
+The concluding and summarising part of “Ludwig Feuerbach” is headed “Marx” (attached; download linked below).

 Necessity of struggle in philosophy